 Here's a burning question.
 AJ lives on a small block, a short distance from Hamilton.
-She's been approached by a community group who want to hold a bonfire on her property to raise funds.
+She's been approached by a community group that wants to hold a bonfire on her property to raise funds.
 It's all for a good cause and she'd like to help them but in this modern age is a bit worried about things like liability and OSH and other scary stuff.
 What's the situation, she asks.

 The bottom line is that liability rests with the person who lights the fire.
 The person with the match is responsible for any costs involved with putting it out, says a fire safety officer from Waikato District Council.